jd-boyd/cwac-sacklist/README.markdown

 Version
 -------
-This is version v0.4.0 of this module, meaning that its growth has slowed.
+This is version v1.0.0 of this module.

 Demo
 ----